tuttibalutti/project-portfolio/README.md

 ### 2. Accessiability testing

 The next step is to make sure your webpage works well for people with disabilities.
-You should follow each step on the [Accessibility testing checklist](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility) at the bottom of the page and make adjustments for those error that you find.
+You should follow each step on the [Accessibility testing checklist](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Cross_browser_testing/Accessibility) at the bottom of the page and make adjustments for those errors that you find.
 Feel free to discuss in Slack what you find and how to solve some issues.

+If you publish your website, you can use the built in screen reader on your phone for the screen reader test.
+Google to see how to turn it on for your phone.

 ## Requirements 🧪